Staunton, Illinois: Population of Staunton and nearby cities and villages

 †No census data gathered for Livingston in 1900, since it was not yet incorporated.

 As the above data shows, Staunton experienced quite robust growth in the early part of the 20th century.
 Compared to other cities/villages in the area, Staunton has held its own relatively speaking.
 While standouts such as Edwardsville have continued to experience robust growth even to this day, Staunton's modest growth is favorable when compared to neighboring Livingston.

-Governance
+Government

 The city of Staunton is split into four wards in order to maximize efficiency in civic maintenance and representation.
 The city is divided into its east and west by Union Street and into its north and south by Main Street.
 The first, second, third, and fourth wards are in the northeast, southeast, southwest, and northwest corners respectively.
 Each ward is represented on the city council by two alderman, one serving a four-year term, and one serving a two-year term.